 We believe that direct inhibitors of RAS(ON) suppress cell growth and survival and are less susceptible to adaptive resistance mechanisms recognized for RAS(OFF) inhibitors.
 We are evaluating our RAS(ON) Inhibitors alone and in combination with other drugs and investigational drug candidates, particularly in-pathway agents.
 We believe tailored RAS(ON) Inhibitors will be useful to serve the diverse landscape of RAS-driven cancers optimally.
 We believe that in some cases, patients may experience maximal clinical benefit from the broad activity of our RAS(ON) multi-selective inhibitor, RMC-6236, if approved.
-In others, we believe treatment with a RAS(ON) mutant-selective inhibitor, with RMC-6236 functioning as the backbone of these RAS(ON) Inhibitor doublets.
+In others, we believe treatment with a RAS(ON) mutant-selective inhibitor may be optimal.
+We further believe that in some cases, it could be beneficial to combine RMC-6236 with a RAS(ON) mutant-selective inhibitor, with RMC-6236 functioning as the backbone of these RAS(ON) Inhibitor doublets.
 In addition, we believe that in some cases, combination of our RAS(ON) Inhibitors with standard of care therapies, including immunotherapies, may be optimal.